 The Committee was commissioned to monitor corporate governance developments at national and international level, as well as to strive for continuity in corporate governance work in Denmark.
-Furthermore, the Committee is to collect views and experience with the corporate governance recommendations, adjust the recommendations, and ensure that the recommendations, following an overall assessment, be appropriate for Danish companies and comply with Danish and European Union company law and recognised best practice.
+Furthermore, the Committee is to collect views and experience with the Recommendations on Corporate Governance, adjust the recommendations, and ensure that the recommendations, following an overall assessment, be appropriate for Danish companies and comply with Danish and European Union company law and recognised best practice.

 The recommendations on corporate governance supplement current company law and stock exchange regulation as well as the requirements for financial reporting, and such rules and regulations are presumed known.
-Supervision of companies' compliance with rules and regulations is partly exercised by NASDAQ OMX Copenhagen A/S and partly by the Financial Council.